 Rotary International strives to create and maintain a safe environment for all youth who participate in Rotary activities.
 To the best of their ability, Rotarians, Rotarians' spouses and partners, and all other volunteers must safeguard the children and young people with whom they come into contact and protect them from physical, sexual and psychological abuse.

 Adopted by the RI Board of Directors, October 2019

-This document, 6630 Youth Protection Policies and Procedures was adopted by the Rotary District 6630 Board of Trustees on [date]
+This document, 6630 Youth Protection Policies and Procedures, was originally adopted by the Rotary District 6630 Board of Trustees on October 18, 2022

-District Secretary
+Michael P. Davanzo District Secretary